 There’s now no shortage of great English feeds available, from pub grub to old school pies and fish and chips.
 Plus there’s a cornucopia of eateries established from its vast immigrant communities, varying from Caribbean to Pakistani to just about anything.

-So if you’re heading out in this splendid city for a feed, what are some recommendations for cheap eats in London, that won’t break the budget, day or night?
+So if you’re heading out in London for a feed, what are some recommendations for cheap eats in London, that won’t break the budget, day or night?

 1. Cookhouse Joe in Soho